How common are other fractures at other sites besides the hip, spine or wrist?

 Get the calcium you need.
 It is recommended that adults consume 1000 to 1200 milligrams (mg) of calcium each day.
 It is best to get calcium from the foods you eat.
 Foods rich in calcium such as low fat dairy foods (milk, yogurt, cheese), dark green leafy vegetables (bok choy, broccoli, collard greens, kale, mustard greens, and turnip greens), canned fish (sardines, salmon) eaten with bones, or calcium-fortified (with calcium added) foods.
 The body uses calcium best when it is spaced through the day.
 Try to eat a calcium rich food at each meal or snack.
 If you think that you are not getting the recommended amount of calcium in the foods you eat, it is important to consult with your healthcare provider to find out if a calcium supplement is right for you.
 Calcium supplements should not be taken without the advice of your healthcare provider.
 Too much calcium taken on a routine basis, particularly from supplements, may be harmful.

 Get the recommended amount of vitamin D. There are only a few good natural sources of vitamin D including fatty fish such as catfish, eel, mackerel, salmon, sardines, tuna and shiitake mushrooms.
 Small amounts of vitamin D are added to all cow’s milk, some types of beverages (almond, coconut, rice, or soy beverages and orange juice), yogurt, cheese, and nutrition bars.
-Check with your healthcare provider to find out how much vitamin D is recommended for you.
-Your healthcare provider may tell you to take a vitamin D supplement in order to get the recommended amount of vitamin D.
+Adults 50 years of age and above should consume 800-1000 IU or 20-25mcg daily.
+Your healthcare provider may recommend more vitamin D than above stated amounts based on your individual needs.

 Be physically active.
 Your bones get stronger and denser when you make them work.
 Walking, climbing stairs, and dancing are impact (or weight-bearing) exercises that strengthen your bones by moving your body against gravity when you are standing.
 Resistance exercises such as lifting weights or using exercise bands strengthens your bones and your muscles too!
 Tai Chi is an example of physical activity that improves posture and balance to help decrease the risk for falls and fractures.
 Exercise can be easy; try 10 minutes at a time, adding the minutes up to reach your goal.